Stablecoin Tether hires BDO Italia for monthly proof-of-reserve reports

 By Elizabeth Howcroft

-LONDON, Aug 18 (Reuters) - Tether, the world's largest stablecoin, said on Thursday it had appointed accounting firm BDO Italia to vouch for its asset reserves, and would look to increase the frequency of publishing its reserves reports to monthly from quarterly.
+LONDON, Aug 18 (Reuters) - Tether, the world's largest stablecoin, said on Thursday it had appointed accounting firm BDO Italia to vouch for its asset reserves, and aims to publish its reports monthly rather than quarterly by the end of the year.

 Stablecoins are a type of cryptocurrency designed to keep constant value, such as a 1:1 U.S. dollar peg.
 They are widely used to move funds between different cryptocurrencies or into regular cash.